varya/steroids/_posts/phonegap_on_steroids/2013-09-12-developing-custom-plugins.markdown

 Cordova has a plugin specification available to enable automated installation of plugins for Android and iOS platforms by using [plugman][plugman].
 The Steroids Build Service uses plugman internally, so you need to structure your plugin in a particular way and add a `plugin.xml` manifest file.
 You also need to host your plugin in a git repo, so that the Build Service can fetch the plugin – we recommend [GitHub][github].

-*Note that Steroids currently requires you to include the JavaScript file for your plugin manually in your project; the `<asset>` tag is not supported.*

 * [Plugin Specification at (cordova.apache.org)][cordova-plugin-spec]

 ##Using Cordova CLI